MapRock/TimeMolecules/README.md

 Supplemental github repository for the book, <a href="https://technicspub.com/time-molecules/" target="_blank"><em>Time Molecules</em></a>.

+This repository itself is not a database you can connect to.
+It is supplementary material for the book Time Molecules as well as a repository of information for AI agents and implementors of a solution.
+This resolves around a sample implementation, a SQL Server database named TimeSolution.
+This repo provides the prompts, skills, and tutorials that AI agents (and developers) need to learn how to use that enterprise resource effectively.

 Please see the document, <a href="https://github.com/MapRock/TimeMolecules/blob/main/docs/install_timemolecules_dev_env.md/" target="_blank"><em>Install Dev Environment</em></a>, for instructions on setting up the dev environment for the book tutorials.
 TimeSolution is implemented as a SQL database and extensive logic (stored procedures, views, table-valued functions, scalar functions).

 I will be posting blogs related to Time Molecules over the next few months after publication.
 You can find them at: https://eugeneasahara.com/category/time-molecules/